core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 When running EDHOC through a certain EDHOC resource, the Client and Server MUST both use the conversion method defined in {{oscore-to-edhoc-id}} and MUST perform the additional message processing specified in {{oscore-edhoc-message-processing}}, if at least one of the following conditions hold.

-* The applicability statement associated to the EDHOC resource indicates that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.
+* The applicability statement associated with the EDHOC resource indicates that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.

-* The applicability statement associated to the EDHOC resource indicates that the conversion method defined in {{oscore-to-edhoc-id}} is the one to use.
+* The applicability statement associated with the EDHOC resource indicates that the conversion method defined in {{oscore-to-edhoc-id}} is the one to use.

 Instead, if none of the above conditions hold, the Client and the Server can independently use any consistent conversion method, such as the one defined in {{oscore-to-edhoc-id}} or different ones defined in separate specifications.
 In particular, the Client and Server are not required to use the same conversion method.
 In fact, as per {{Section A.1 of I-D.ietf-lake-edhoc}}, it is sufficient that the two connection identifiers C_I and C_R exchanged during an EDHOC execution are different and not "equivalent", hence not convertible to the same OSCORE Sender/Recipient ID.